ezwang/chess/README.txt

     considered Java Serialization, but went with Google GSON to alleviate potential security vulnerabilities.

+    There were a lot of special cases for castling/en passant.
+Adding unit tests helped to catch most of them.

 - Evaluate your design.
 Is there a good separation of functionality?
 How well is private state encapsulated?
 What would you refactor, if given the chance?